sourcegraph/sourcegraph-public-snapshot/docs/features/letsencrypt.md

 You will need to install the proper Root CA certificate onto your server in order for the Sourcegraph frontend to connect to itself via SSL.
-In the case of LetsEncrypt, this is the IdenTrust CA as [they cross-sign all LetsEncrypt certs](https://letsencrypt.org/certificates/).
+In the case of Let's Encrypt, this is the IdenTrust CA as [they cross-sign all Let's Encrypt certs](https://letsencrypt.org/certificates/).

 1. (Docker-only): use `docker exec -it src bash` to get a shell.
 1. `vi /usr/local/share/ca-certificates/identrust.crt`